-FIG.\ref{Fig6} shows that the typical behavior of quantum and classical cases are quite similar.
-However, we should note that the position of optimal FI in both cases is different at a fixed $\alpha$.
-The reason is that, since the quantum case has a quantum advantage in low absorption region, the optimal value of $\mathcal{F}_q(\delta_{ge})$ will appear at the farther detuning from the resonance center than the classical case, which can also obtain that in FIG.\ref{Fig5} (a) and (b).
+As can be seen in FIG.\ref{Fig6}, the typical behavior is quite similar in both the quantum and classical cases.
+However, we should note the difference in the position of the optimal FI at a fixed $\alpha$.
+The reason for this is that, since the quantum case has a quantum advantage in the low absorption region, the optimal value of $\mathcal{F}_q(\delta_{ge})$ will appear in the area of farther detuning from the resonance center than in the classical case.
+This can also be observed in FIG.\ref{Fig5} (a) and (b).

-In some cases of the experiment, the sample may not allow changing optical depth (i.e. a fixed $\alpha$), therefore, we can choose an optimal detuning then find the corresponding optimal FI.
-Those optimal FI can be seen as a representation of the structure of the FI spectrum.
-Furthermore, those analyses can help us to compare the QEF in optimal conditions further show the limitation of quantum advantage.
-In order to find those optimal detuning of $\delta^T_{q,opt}$ and $\delta^T_{c,opt}$ for both cases of quantum and classical, respectively, we trace the maximum value of FI in FIG.\ref{Fig6} at a fixed $\alpha$, and the results are shown in FIG.\ref{Fig7}.
-By using FIG.\ref{Fig7}, we compare $\mathcal{F}_c(\delta^T_{c,opt})$ and $\mathcal{F}_q(\delta^T_{q,opt})$ in different $\alpha$, as shown in FIG.\ref{Fig8}.
-An important property is that even the detuning is chosen to match the optimal FI, it still has no quantum advantage in the high $\alpha$ region ($\alpha\gg1$).
+In some experimental cases, the sample may not allow the optical depth to change (i.e. with a fixed $\alpha$), therefore, we can choose an optimal detuning then find the corresponding optimal FI.
+These optimal FI can be seen as a representation of the structure of the FI spectrum.
+Furthermore, this analysis can also help us to compare the QEF in optimal conditions to further show the limitation of the quantum advantage.
+In order to find those optimal detuning of $\delta^T_{q,opt}$ and $\delta^T_{c,opt}$ for both quantum and classical cases, respectively, we trace the maximum value of FI in FIG.\ref{Fig6} at a fixed $\alpha$; the results are shown in FIG.\ref{Fig7}.
+Using FIG.\ref{Fig7}, compare $\mathcal{F}_c(\delta^T_{c,opt})$ and $\mathcal{F}_q(\delta^T_{q,opt})$ in different $\alpha$, as shown in FIG.\ref{Fig8}.
+An important property is that even though the detuning is chosen to match the optimal FI, it still has no quantum advantage in the high $\alpha$ region ($\alpha\gg1$).
 To increase the QEF, we should prepare a low $\alpha$ sample.
-However, for the absolute value of FI, we can see there exist the optimal optical depths to maximum the FI in both cases.
+However, for the absolute value of FI, we can see there exists an optimal optical depth to maximize the FI in both cases.